JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive/REVISED-SCOPE.md

 ## ⚠️ CRITICAL CHANGES FROM V1.0

 **What Changed:**
-1. **Removed "User UI" workstream** (users use Goose Desktop, not browser)
+1. **Removed "User UI" workstream** (users use goose Desktop, not browser)
-2. **Added "Goose Desktop Fork"** workstream (real integration, not wrapper)
+2. **Added "goose Desktop Fork"** workstream (real integration, not wrapper)
-3. **Expanded testing** (test forked Goose Desktop end-to-end)
+3. **Expanded testing** (test forked goose Desktop end-to-end)
 4. **Clarified architecture** (Privacy Guard is HTTP, not MCP)

 **Why:**
-- Users interact with Goose Desktop app (existing UI is excellent)
+- Users interact with goose Desktop app (existing UI is excellent)
-- Privacy Guard must be integrated into Goose provider code (HTTP client)
+- Privacy Guard must be integrated into goose provider code (HTTP client)
-- No "Goose backend mode" exists (was a mistake in v1.0 plan)
+- No "goose backend mode" exists (was a mistake in v1.0 plan)

 ---